lischilpp/ochiba-js/README.md

 # ochiba-js
-OchibaJS is a lightweight JavaScript library that simplifies animating child elements, making it effortless to bring your web content to life.
-Designed with simplicity in mind, OchibaJS boasts a minimal file size and requires no external dependencies.
+OchibaJS is a lightweight JavaScript library designed to simplify the animation of child elements, making it easy to bring your web content to life.
+The library is built with simplicity in mind, featuring a minimal file size and no external dependencies.

+### Key Features

-If your element contains text, OchibaJS can automatically split it into individual spans, allowing each letter or word to be animated independently.
-With this flexibility, you can easily control various animation properties such as duration, delay, and easing, enabling the creation of complex animations with just a few lines of code.
-Additionally, the entire animation can be exported as CSS code, allowing you to use it without relying on JavaScript or even including the OchibaJS library.
+- **Text Splitting:** If your element contains text, OchibaJS can automatically split it into individual spans, allowing each letter or word to be animated independently.

+- **Flexible Animation Control:** You can easily control various animation properties such as duration, delay, and easing, enabling the creation of complex animations with just a few lines of code.

+- **CSS Export:** The entire animation can be exported as CSS code, allowing you to use it without relying on JavaScript or including the OchibaJS library in your project.

  [Interactive Page](https://lischilpp.github.io/ochiba-js/)